Travelling in Covid-19 times turns out to be a little different. Watch how to travel from Brussels Airport in the video. We wish you a #safetravel.

 We also advocate contact-free processes e.g. for payments, check-in and boarding of passengers.
 To help you with this, we have placed additional queueing barriers and plexiglass screens.

-To reinforce our cleaning and disinfection actions, we use UV sanitising technology, more specifically to disinfect trolleys and floors.
-We have also increased the frequency of regular cleaning rounds, especially for the trays at security screening, sanitary blocks and our infrastructure in general.
+We have increased the frequency of regular cleaning rounds, especially for the trays at security screening, sanitary blocks and our infrastructure in general.

 With all these measures, we want to provide you with a clean and hygienic infrastructure, as well as contribute to a safe and carefree trip. #safetravel